 Redux Suggested Code Structures

-Redux is just a library, there are a few common patterns that most Redux developers tend to use:
+Redux is just a library, there are a few common design patterns that most Redux developers tend to use:

 Organized by feature: separate folders for “actions”, “constants”, “reducers”, “containers”, and “components” .